ke101/ChatMySQL/README.md

 To run ChatMySQL, download this repo and run following commands after cd to this repo.

-`python run.py -f [data description file path]`
+`python src/run.py -f [data description file path]`

-and then just follow the prompt of the program to input OpenAI API key and connection string.
+and then just follow the prompt of the program to input "OpenAI API key" and "connection string".

 Here's one simple example: